sjjf/master_exterior_ballistics/README.md

 like xterm, on Windows this can be done using the command window or a powershell window).

-The program itself is the meb.py file, and should be run from the same directory as the file since it loads data from the drag_functions directory.
-The simplest example of running the program is as follows:
+An installer is provided for Windows, accessible from the project's github releases page; for other platforms the recommended installation method is to download a release tarball and run the setup.py script contained.

+Once installed the program can be run by typing `meb` on the command line, for
+example:

 ```
-meb.py --help
+meb --help
 ```

-which will print out the basic help text.
+will print out the basic help text.
 From there it is strongly recommended that you read the documentation, in particular the [examples](/examples/).

 # Basic Theory of Operation